Reporting on Campus

 The degree, to which confidentiality can be protected, however, depends upon the professional role of the person being consulted and upon the circumstances involved.

-Sometimes, students want to talk about an incident of sexual violence with a College Official who can explain reporting and support options but will not share the conversation with anyone else.
+Sometimes, students want to talk about an incident with a College Official who can explain reporting and support options but will not share the conversation with anyone else.
 There are two places on campus where a student can do this: the Counseling Center and the Chaplain’s office.
 A student can speak with a Counselor working in the Counseling Center or the College Chaplain, and be assured that his or her information will not be shared with anyone else, without the student’s permission.